sahaza5/m1p12mean-sahy-sahaza/README.md

 }

-+++++To register a client as a post request:http://localhost:3000/api/users/register/client In the body,write json username and password only, no need the role to be set to client because by default it will be set, for example
++++++To register a client as a post request:http://localhost:3000/api/users/register/client In the body,write json username and password only, no need the role to be set to client because by default it will, for example
 {
 "username":"sa",
 "password":"123"